 The significant difference, if we are to be historically accurate, seems to be how these foods were cooked.
 Ancient tracta or lagana was fried or used to thicken sauces, while modern pastas tend to be boiled or baked (served with a sauce).
 Whether ancient or modern, however, this simple mixture of flour and water has provided a cheap, readily available everyday food for many centuries.
 Long may it continue.

-Notes: 1.
-Wikipedia, Pasta: Etymology, retrieved May 3rd, 2020.
+Endnotes: 1.
+Wikipedia, Pasta: Etymology, (accessed May 3rd, 2020).
 2. The fresh pasta available in grocery stores is produced commercially by large-scale machines.
-3. Zanini De Vita, O. (2009), Encyclopedia of Pasta, University of California Press, Berkeley.
+3. Zanini De Vita, O. (2009), Encyclopedia of Pasta, Berkeley: University of California Press.